 Monday in Orlando, we decided to do some sightseeing and go to Daytona to see the racetrack.
 It’s an astonishing place, a stadium that seats over 100,000 people along the straightaway of a 2 1/2 mile steeply banked tri-oval.
 (Tri-oval being a made up word to describe a D shaped racetrack; they pushed one side out to make the course longer and allow better views.)

 We purchased our tickets for the 30 minute tour, got loaded into trailers of bench seats towed behind a pickup truck and set off to see the sights.

 The first thing we saw was the track itself–banked 31º to allow the stock cars to roar through at over 200 mph.

 When the place was built, in 1959, they had to dig out a million cubic yards of dirt to make the banking, which created a large lake on the property which is stocked with fish and is occasionally the site of fishing derbies.

-The previous day there had been a Ferrari event, and the place was still crowded with high class Italian supercars, seeming parked willy-nilly all over the joint.
+The previous day there had been a Ferrari event, and the place was still crowded with high class Italian supercars, which were getting a great car drying blower services, seeming parked willy-nilly all over the joint.

 We stopped in the middle of the infield and got an clear view of the entire grandstand.